freeCodeCamp/freeCodeCamp/guide/english/typescript/modifiers/index.md

 ```

 ### protected
-The `protected` modifier acts same like `private` modifier with the exception that members declared protected can
-also be accessed within deriving classes.
-For example,
+The `protected` modifier acts like the `private` modifier with the exception that members declared `protected` can also be accessed within deriving classes.
+For example:

 ```typescript
 class Animal {